Structured Data Generation

 See API for more information about the available providers and their methods.

-There are two ways to specify the field name: explicit and implicit.
-Let’s take a look at each of them.
+There are two ways to specify field names: explicit and implicit.

-The explicit approach involves specifying the provider’s name and the method name, separated by a dot, like this:
+The explicit approach specifies both the provider name and method name, separated by a dot:

 >>> from mimesis import Field